- Brief homily from former Green Beret, Football All-Star, and Millionarie turned Priest ("Helpful Hints of Life")

 Saint Michael's Media is a lay Catholic apostolate located in the Detroit area.
 They are dedicated to the New Evangelization and spreading the truth of the Catholic faith via the medium of television, radio, the internet and other forms of modern mass media.

-ASK AND HAVE ACTIVE PARISHIONERS ASK OTHERS TO JOIN MINISTRIES OR ACTIVITIES
+ASK AND HAVE ACTIVE PARISHIONERS ASK OTHERS TO JOIN MINISTRIES OR ACTIVITIES (when appropriate during pandemic)

 There is a lot of talent in parish, but some people do not know what they can offer, or may have never thought about doing certain ministries or activities.
 But simply asking or showing faith in certain persons can move them to become active.